-Weirton Steel is a historic formerly integrated steel mill in Weirton, West Virginia.
+Weirton Steel is a formerly integrated steel mill in Weirton, West Virginia.
 Significant portions have been demolished in recent years.

-Ernest T. Weir, who started as an office assistant at U.S. Steel Corporation, had risen in the ranks to become the general manager of a tin plate mill in Monessen, Pennsylvania.
+Ernest T. Weir, who started as an office assistant at U.S. Steel Corporation, had risen through the ranks to become the general manager of a tin plate mill in Monessen, Pennsylvania.
 1 In 1905, Weir and his partner, James Phillips, purchased the Phillips Sheet and Tin Plate Company in Clarksburg, West Virginia.
 3

-The partners relocated and expanded the operation in what was then Hollidays Cove at the northern tip of the state in 1909 because of the abundant availability of water, coal, river and rail transportation, and ready access to major steel markets.
+The partners relocated and expanded the operation in what was then Hollidays Cove at the northern tip of the state in 1909 because of the abundant availability of water, coal, river and rail transportation, and ready access to significant steel markets.

 By the end of the year, Weir had ten steel mills operating 3 and ten more mills were added in 1910.
 In 1911, Weir acquired the 12-mill Pope In Plate Company in Steubenville, Ohio.
-In 1915 and 1916, two more hot mills were constructed at Weir’s main facility.
+In 1915 and 1916, two more hot mills were constructed at Weir’s central facility.
 By 1915, Weir was operating 50 hot mills in three locations and the second largest tin plate production facility in the world.
 1

 The first pig-iron blast furnace was built at Weirton in 1919 followed by an open-hearth shop 8 and blooming mill 9 in 1920.
 8